zeroXbrock/blocklogger/README.md

 *thank ChatGPT for this absolute abomination.*

-scans blocks for storage access and generates graphs, including a heatmap, (TODO: add other graphs), ...
+scans blocks for storage access and generates graphs:

+- storage slot heatmap
+- gas-per-block chart
+- time-to-inclusion histogram
+- tx gas usage histogram

+then compile that business into a markdown file.

 ---